microsoft/aed-blockchain-learn-content/README.md

 **Status:** In progress

 ### Module: Create a bank smart contract with exchange rate

 1. Introduction
-2. Advanced usage of Solidity data structures
+2. Use advanced Solidity data structures
-3. What is an oracle
+3. Understand how oracles work in blockchain
 4. Exercise: TBD
 5. Exercise: TBD
 6. Knowledge check